Clustering | Different Methods, and Applications (Updated 2024)

 What Is Clustering in Machine Learning?

-Clustering is the task of dividing the unlabeled data or data points into different clusters such that similar data points fall in the same cluster than those which differ from the others.
+Clustering in machine learning is the task of dividing the unlabeled data or data points into different clusters such that similar data points fall in the same cluster than those which differ from the others.
 In simple words, the aim of the clustering process is to segregate groups with similar traits and assign them into clusters.

 Let’s understand this with an example.
 Suppose you are the head of a rental store and wish to understand the preferences of your customers to scale up your business.
 Is it possible for you to look at the details of each customer and devise a unique business strategy for each one of them?
 Definitely not.
 But, what you can do is cluster all of your customers into, say 10 groups based on their purchasing habits and use a separate strategy for customers in each of these 10 groups.
-And this is what we call clustering.
+And this is what we call clustering methods.

 Now that we understand what clustering is.
 Let’s take a look at its different types.